space307/pure-index/README.md

 # 🌿 Pure Index

 Pure Index is utility for packages.
-It helps to clean your packages of unused exports with ease.
+It helps to clean your packages of unused exports with ease.<br />And it's also very fast ⚡️

 ## Motivation